simsage/parquet-example/README.md

 pip install -r requirements.txt
 ```

-## converting your parquet file to a csv file
+## convert a Parquet file to a CSV file
-run `generate_reports.py` to convert the entire contents of your parquet file to a `csv` file with reporting.
+Run `generate_reports.py` to convert the entire contents of your parquet file to a `csv` file with reporting.
 This takes two parameters, a `customer_name` that is used for the name of the reports and a temporary folder for writing into,
 and the `/path/to/parquet-file.parquet` location of your parquet file.